cloudify-cosmo/claw/docs/bootstrap_and_teardown.rst

 will bootstrap the manager.

-The new thing here, is that the generated ``inputs.yaml`` file is not just a copy of the original inputs file, but rather a merge of its content, overriden by items specified in ``inputs_override``.
+The new thing here, is that the generated ``inputs.yaml`` file is not just a copy of the original inputs file, but rather a merge of its content, overridden by items specified in ``inputs_override``.
 Similarly, the copy of the manager blueprint was modified so the the ``management_subnet`` node template, has the required ``dns_nameservers`` property in place.